AlfonsoOrozcoAguilarnoNDA/elgoi/README.md

 You can also reach me on [Facebook](https://www.facebook.com/alfonso.orozcoaguilar), though I don't check it often.

-I have around 90 pilots, had a titan once, and I'm not rushing Python — PHP ships first.
+I have around 90 pilots, had a titan once, and I'm not rushing Python/go — PHP ships first.

 ---